pzirnik/SFSCextractor/README.md

 To install SFSCextractor you need to:

-either download iand extract the zip archive from
+either download and extract the zip archive from

    https://github.com/pzirnik/SFSCextractor/archive/0.0.1.zip